 Product roadmap: Sales needs to know what features are coming and when, to help them seal the deal.

-Structuring your Sales Training Program
+Structuring your training

 According to an article in the Harvard Business Review participants in traditional curriculum-based training forget more than 80 percent of the information they were taught within 90 days.
 This statistic is not surprising if you consider how sales training is often conducted.

 Organizations typically convey large amounts of information when onboarding a new salesperson, when new products are introduced or during annual “sales kick-off” meetings when the sales direction and quotas are discussed.
+To increase retention and effectiveness, companies should design their sales programs to offer training options that reinforce what they’ve already learned and provide opportunities to practice their skills when they need it.

 For these reasons, sales programs should be structured so they frequently offer a good mixture of Instructor led training, eLearning, microlearning, coaching and mentoring that increase both skills and product knowledge.

-When it comes to sales skills training, there many options available.
+Skills Training: When it comes to sales skills training, there many options available.
 Many organizations, such as Dale Carnegie, offer both in-person and online training sessions.
 HubSpot has compiled a list of “36 Best Sales Training Courses for Every Budget and Team” that is worth checking out.
-If you are looking for free training that your sales team can take on an adhoc basis, HubSpot has also compiled a list of sales training videos on YouTube.
+If you are looking for free training that your sales team can take on an adhoc basis, HubSpot has also compiled a list of videos on YouTube.

-When it comes to product training, this is typically handled by internal documentation or learning and development teams and there are many challenges that prevent an organization from creating effective product training content for sales teams.
-Depending on the organization size, this can include lack of:
+Product Training Development and Structure: When it comes to product training, this is typically handled by internal documentation or learning and development teams and there are many challenges that prevent an organization from creating effective product training content for sales teams.There are many evolutions in training tools and best practices that can solve some of these problems.
+These include:

 - Adopting rapid course development methodologies to ensure that training content keeps pace with the new product features